-There are Many ways you can get to Ben Nevis, however it all depends on where you are based. if you live within the Uk and are not immeditaly local to Ben Nevis the easiest option would be to drive.
+There are Many ways you can Travel to Ben Nevis, however it all depends on where you are based.
+If you live within the UK and are not immeditaly local to Ben Nevis the easiest option would be to drive.
 Below are the different transport options on how to get to the base of the mountain.

 If you are travelling by train the nearest train station to Ben Nevis is in Fort William.
 You could get a Taxi from the train station to one of the car parks, or you can walk.
 The Glen Nevis visitors centre is a 1.8 mile walk from the station whereas the North face car park is a 4 mile walk.
 There is also Banavie station which is slightly closer to the North face Car park which is 3.4 miles away.
 If you do not live locally it is recommend to find a place to stay overnight, there are lots of places to stay in the immediate area.

 If you are coming from overseas you will most likely be travelling by plane.
 It is suggested that you land in one of Scotlands most popular airports which are Inverness (74.3 Miles) Glasgow (99.2 Miles) Edinburgh (126 Miles) From the airport you will be able to catch a train to Fort William train station.
 Alternativly you will be able to catch a coach from the airports to Fort William.

 Ben Nevis is The UK,s Highest mountain standing at 1345m (4,413 ft).
 The summit of Ben Nevis is the highest bit of land in any direction for 459 Miles.